laravel/docs/routing.md

 You do not need to manually verify the CSRF token on POST, PUT, or DELETE requests.
 The `VerifyCsrfToken` [HTTP middleware](/docs/{{version}}/middleware) will verify token in the request input matches the token stored in the session.

+<a name="csrf-excluding-uris"></a>
+### Excluding URIs From CSRF Protection

+Sometimes you may wish to exclude a set of URIs from CSRF protection.
+For example, if you are using [Stripe](https://stripe.com) to process payments and are utilizing their webhook system, you will need to exclude your webhook handler route from Laravel's CSRF protection.

+You may exclude URIs by adding them to the `$except` property of the `VerifyCsrfToken` middleware:

+	<?php namespace App\Http\Middleware;

+	use Illuminate\Foundation\Http\Middleware\VerifyCsrfToken as BaseVerifier;

+	class VerifyCsrfToken extends BaseVerifier
+	{
+	    /**
+	     * The URIs that should be excluded from CSRF verification.
+	     *
+	     * @var array
+	     */
+	    protected $except = [
+	        'stripe/*',
+	    ];
+	}

+<a name="csrf-x-csrf-token"></a>
-#### X-CSRF-TOKEN
+### X-CSRF-TOKEN

-In addition to checking for the CSRF token as a POST parameter, the middleware will also check for the `X-CSRF-TOKEN` request header.
-You could, for example, store the token in a "meta" tag.
+In addition to checking for the CSRF token as a POST parameter, the Laravel `VerifyCsrfToken` middleware will also check for the `X-CSRF-TOKEN` request header.
+You could, for example, store the token in a "meta" tag:

 	<meta name="csrf-token" content="{{ csrf_token() }}" />

-Then, you could instruct a library like jQuery to add the token to all request headers:
+Once you have created the `meta` tag, you can instruct a library like jQuery to add the token to all request headers.
+This provides simple, convenient CSRF protection for your AJAX based applications:

 	$.ajaxSetup({
 			headers: {